mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/common.md

 > ^^com.mbeddr.mpsutil.common^^

+The common class don't have any dependencies and deal with very generic functionality.

 ## Graph

 The graph model contains classes for working with [graphs](https://en.wikipedia.org/wiki/Graph_theory) and an implementation for the [AVL tree](https://en.wikipedia.org/wiki/AVL_tree) data structure, a [self-balancing binary search tree](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree).